32bitmicro/flet_lite/README.md

 - [a-shell](https://apps.apple.com/app/id1473805438): Its a free app that provide a linux-like shell, its include python by default, also supports `pip`.

+|| **Is this for production 🌐?**

+This package is not prepared to use for production cases so its a development only, use the original [flet](https://flet.dev) for production.
+The only tool here for production is the command `python3 -m flet.publish script.py` which is a custom command tool the present similer usage for the original `flet publish script.py`.

 ## installation ⬇️

 Using `pip`, enter: